The Forks, Winnipeg: Johnston Terminal

 Across the courtyard from the Forks Market is the four-storey Johnston Terminal building.

-It was built in 1930 as a warehouse and freight-forwarding facility erected by Carter-Halls-Aldinger Company, and cost an estimated $134,700.
+It was constructed in 1928 by Carter-Halls-Aldinger Company, and cost an estimated $134,700.
+Originally named the National Cartage Building, it was built as a warehouse and freight-forwarding facility for the Canadian National Railway (CNR).

 After a substantial addition in 1930, the warehouse was at the time one of the largest in Winnipeg, containing over 9300 m2 of usable space.
-It was occupied by National Storage and Cartage until 1961, and was leased to the Johnston National Cartage Company for the next 15 years.
-Vacated in 1977, the building was unoccupied until the redevelopment of the site into The Forks.
+It was occupied by National Storage and Cartage, a wholly owned CNR subsidiary, until 1961, and was leased to the Johnston National Cartage Company (later known as the Johnston Terminals Company) for the next 15 years.

+Vacated in 1977, the building was unoccupied until the redevelopment of the site into The Forks as a retail space.
 The developers, Artis REIT, continue to own and manage Johnston Terminal.

-The building is now home to a variety of specialty boutiques and stores, offices, a café, and The Old Spaghetti Factory.
-The basement of the building hosts the Johnston Terminal Antique Mall, which hosts more than 30 consigners and 7000 sqft of new merchandise brought in daily.
+The building is now a municipally designated historic site, and is now home to a variety of specialty boutiques, stores, offices, and restaurants.
+The main and second floor tenants are retailers, including The Old Spaghetti Factory; while the third and fourth floors are leased to office tenants.
+The basement of the building hosts the Johnston Terminal Antique Mall, which has more than 30 consigners and 7000 sqft of new merchandise brought in daily.